How to make a great impression when speaking to senior leadership

 Of course, you won’t always get a second opportunity when speaking to senior leadership.
 But if you follow the steps above, one chance should be enough.

-Communication, Delivery, resonate, soft skills, speaker coaching, speaking
+Communication, Delivery, Power skills, Public speaking